kushaltirumala/WaldoInSky/README.md

 ## Citation

-If you find this code useful, feel free to cite [our paper](https://arxiv.org/pdf/2009.06760.pdf):
+If you find this code useful, please cite [our paper](https://arxiv.org/pdf/2009.06760.pdf):

 ```bibtex
 @article{martinez2020waldo,